LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ### Potential Objections
 A potential objection to accepting VelocityCore is that it doesnt differ significantly from other projects that exist in LF as part of the Decentralized Trust and Open Wallet Foundation.
 The objection, however, would not be accurate because:
-1. VelocityCore focus is on providing a framework to build a trust-centric ecosystem
+1. VelocityCore focus is on providing a stack to build an ecosystem applicaiton where trust of participants is at its core
-2. Pay-to-verify features are unique in non-commercial software.
+2. VelocityCore is transport-agnostic credential verification and introduces economic incentives at the protocol level
-3. Current work items that we continue to develop aim to utilize Credo within VelocityCore to provide OID4CVC and MDL support to the existing software stack.
-This shows that the VelocityCore builds on top of the contributions of other projects.
+4. Utilization of  Linux Foundation projects such as Besu (and soon Credo) creates the VelocityCore ecosystem stack

 ### Trust Registry & Registrar Portal
 A NodeJS Fastify API with a Portal having a ReactJS Frontend, the Trust Registry serves as the backbone of the ecosystem maintaining a